Why now, nearly 20 years later?

 deserves all the honor.
 Uncle Bill wouldn't be alive if not for Giorgos".

-As for the other cast of characters (thanks Google...)
+As for the others in our cast of characters (thanks, Google...)

-Hansford made a nice bank for himself.
+Hansford made a nice bank for himself from the entire fiasco.
 The UK/Europe tour was a great success.
-If the 10p admission charge was the same for all exhibits, minus the 1.5p donations to Alzheimer's charities, that left 8.5p per head.
+If the 10p admission charge had been the same for all exhibits, minus the 1.5p donations to Alzheimer's charities, that would have left 8.5p per head.
 With venue rental being the highest expense, it is likely that tens of thousands of pounds were generated, given that thousands attended (the 2008 average was 1p = $ 1.50 US).
 The final tally is unknown as Hansford never produced the final receipts for admissions, tour expenses, and Alzheimer's donations.
 Dressing Marilyn was a moderate success with a $20,000 advance and royalties.
 Aside from his co-author credit, Hansford will always be associated with Travilla, being listed as the "Estate Curator" in several books on fashion and Hollywood.
 Andrew eventually returned to his former life in the skincare industry.

-Suzie Kennedy has spent over two decades portraying Monroe in film, television, and stage, partnering with Julien's for their 2016 Mega-Marilyn Auction.
+Suzie Kennedy has spent over two decades successfully portraying Monroe in film, television, and stage, even partnering with Julien's for their 2016 Mega-Marilyn Auction.
 Julien's has grown into one of the two top dealers in Hollywood memorabilia.
-Greg Silva works as an office manager for a Palm Springs Veterinarian clinic.
 Joshua Greene still licenses and sells his father's photography.
-Mark Bellinghaus lives in Germany, where he fights for children's rights and against child abuse.
+Mark Bellinghaus lives in Germany, fighting for children's rights and against child abuse.

 Travilla's legacy is best remembered and honored in books such as Marilyn in Fashion by Christopher Nickens and George Zeno, or Hollywood Sketchbook by Deborah Noodlman Landis.